 Design of Information

 Course Goals: Computers are a medium of communication.
 The course prepares students to think about information abstractly and to present it appropriately.This course takes a design-centered approach.
-While the project will be to design and deploy a web site, this is not a web site design class, per se.
+While the project may include designing and deploying a web site, this is not a web site design class, per se.
 Topics include: audience, voice, structure, narrative, gaming, clutter and visual noise, competing elements, excessive detail, contrast problems, visual interference, spatial tension, grouping and gestalt, display density, symmetry and balance, window sizes and layouts, visual language, visual consistency, grid-based layout, using images for abstract concepts, needs analysis, browsing and search, design of information modules, link designs, information layering, progressive disclosure, metaphors, dialog design, hypermedia navigation, help systems, computer-based instruction, and information overload.

 Instructor: Steve Harrison

 (in the CRC)